 I gotta hand it to the guys who made this mod: It hits all the story beats of the film, while also making sure the film adapts well to being a game.
 A few of the levels do get a bit confusing at spots, especially one later level where Bond has to meet Pussy Galore the night before she does the fly-by, but I’m willing to blame my inexperience in playing what is technically an “old” shooter.

 Much like Goldeneye, there’s bonus levels once you beat the game, but they unlock only on higher difficulties.
-There’s even new cheats and target times, so this is practically a sequel to Goldeneye.
-(Let’s just pretend Perfect Dark and The World is Not Enough on the Nintendo 64 didn’t exist for a brief moment…) If you’re a fan of Goldeneye, I recommend checking this out.
+There’s even new cheats and target times, so this is practically a sequel to Goldeneye if The World is Not Enough and Perfect Dark did not exist.
+If you’re a fan of Goldeneye the game, I recommend checking this out.
 Even if you aren’t a big fan, this total conversion is pretty amazing.

 You can get it here, but it does require some trickery to get it to work.
 You’ll need a Goldeneye ROM (available separately, find it yourself), and the Goldeneye Setup Editor to take the XDelta file of Goldfinger 64 and merge it with a Goldeneye ROM to get it to work.
 After that, you can slap it into an N64 emulator and go nuts.
 I used a modified emulator called 1964 which has proper mouse and keyboard support for Goldeneye, Perfect Dark and modded ROMs like these.
 It’s the best way to play these games, honestly, since the N64 controller is kind of a mess.
 Though this mod apparently does work on actual hardware, as there’s video proof of it on YouTube.

-(Also, I just realized it’s called “Goldfinger 64” because the film was released that year, and the game it’s a modification of was on the Nintendo 64.
-Those crafty bastards.)
+You know, I just realized it’s called “Goldfinger 64” because the film was released that year, and the game it’s a modification of was on the Nintendo 64.
+Those cheeky bastards.